 Following are the steps involved in configuring SSL on the Jenkins server.

 - Obtain SSL certificates

 - Convert SSL keys to PKCS12 format

 - Convert PKCS12 to JKS format

 - Configure Jenkins startup to use the JKS file.

 Let’s get started with the setup

 Step 1: Obtain Domain & SSL Certificates

 You should have a valid domain pointing to Jenkins server IP to configure SSL.
-The domain can be internal or external based on your organisations infrastructure.
+The domain can be internal or external based on your organization’s infrastructure.

-SSL certificated can be obtained using the following methods.
+SSL certificate can be obtained using the following methods.